 Rules governing outbuildings apply to sheds, greenhouses and garages as well as other ancillary garden buildings such as swimming pools, ponds, sauna cabins, kennels, enclosures (including tennis courts) and many other kinds of structure for a purpose incidental to the enjoyment of the dwelling house.

-Under the regulations The Town and Country Planning (General Permitted Development) (England) Order 2015 that came into effect on 15th April 2015 outbuildings are considered to be permitted development under Class E, not needing planning permission, subject to the following limits and conditions:
+Under new regulations The Town and Country Planning (General Permitted Development) (Amendment) (No. 2) (England) Order 2008 that came into effect on 1 October 2008 outbuildings are considered to be permitted development under Class E, not needing planning permission, subject to the following limits and conditions:

 If the work you are carrying out involves making a new access, or the alteration of an existing access to a trunk or classified road, you will need planning permission, not only for the access but also for the development.

 Domestic single storey detached garage up to 30 sq meters are exempted under BUILDING AND BUILDINGS ENGLAND AND WALES The Building Regulations 2000, the rules are listed below.

 Building a detached garage up to 30 square metres floor area would not normally need building regulations approval if: